Northwoods Philatelic Society

-OCTOBER MEETING MINUTES: Many thanks to Al LeBlanc for capably filling in for me, while Millie and I were in Milwaukee for chemo.
-The October meeting was called to order by President Milt Wirth with 8 present.
-The minutes for the September meeting were approved as distributed in the October Newsletter.
-The Treasurer’s report was unanimously approved.
+NOVEMBER MEETING MINUTES: The November meeting was called to order by President Milt Wirth with 12 present.
+The minutes of the October meeting were approved as distributed in the November.
+The Treasurer's report was unanimously approved.

 Send $2 and a self-addressed stamped #10 envelope